Back at the MAC

 Hockney Exhbition | The MAC, Belfast

 Even with the usual chilled out atmosphere of a gallery, there was still a nice buzz about the place with families, tourists, students, young and old checking out the many interesting areas.
-Though the 'hero' of the exhibition is "Le Plongeur" (aka "The Diver"), my favourites were the two side-by-side colourful green paintings in the smaller room of the gallery.
+Though the 'hero' of the exhibition is "Le Plongeur" (aka "The Diver"), our favourites were the two side-by-side colourful green paintings in the smaller room of the gallery.
 In quite a bright room full of mostly white and black pieces, the colours were eye-catching.

 Get down to the MAC before the exhibition closes - there are around 30 other pieces to check out.